 There are some pitfalls, to be sure.
 For instance, payment of wages by EFT (electronic funds transfer, or direct deposit) involves prior arrangements and paperwork with a bank and is subject to federal and state rules.
+Payment with a payroll or debit card requires 60 days’ advance written notice, and the employer must give the employee information regarding usage fees and on opting-out of the payroll card program and available alternative ways of receiving pay.
 If the employee receives part or all of the wages "in kind" (in a form other than cash or negotiable money order or check), the employee has to have authorized that in writing in advance of the payment.

 Special Wage Delivery Problems - Deceased Employee and Unclaimed Wages

 1. Deceased Employee